epiviz/epivizr/README.md

 epivizR
 ========

 The `epivizr` Bioconductor package implements two-way communication between the [R/Bioconductor](http://bioconductor.org) environment and the [epiviz](http://epiviz.cbcb.umd.edu) web app for interactive data visualization.
-Objects in the R environment can be displayed as tracks or scatterplots on Epiviz.
+Objects in the R environment can be displayed as tracks or plots on Epiviz.
 Epivizr uses Websockets for communication between the browser Javascript client and the R environment using the same technology underlying the popular [Shiny](http://www.rstudio.com/shiny) system for authoring interactive web-based reports in R.

 ## Installation and requirements
-Epivizr is available as part of the [Bioconductor](http://bioconductor.org) project as of version 2.13 which requires R version 3.0.2.
-Make sure you [install](http://cran.r-project.org) the proper version before continuing.
+Epivizr is available as part of the [Bioconductor](http://bioconductor.org) project as of version 2.13.
 To install `epivizr`:

 ```{r}
 source("http://bioconductor.org/biocLite.R")